 A bike route is a designated street on which bicyclists are recommended to ride, sharing the road with motorized traffic for intra-neighborhood travel.
 Preferred streets with bike routes would be streets with a lower traffic count (or slower traffic) than other options.
-Suggested streets for main bike routes for east/west uses are Fournace and Evergreen verses Bellaire and Bissonnet as they are higher traffic streets and for north south uses, S. Rice Avenue verses 610 Highway.
-The bike route should be marked with street signs and pavement markings, and if possible, protected from car traffic by road humps or posts.
+Suggested streets for main bike routes for east/west uses are Fournace and Evergreen versus Bellaire Boulevard and Bissonnet as they are higher traffic streets and for north south uses, S. Rice Avenue verses 610 Highway.
+The bike route should be marked with bike route signs and pavement markings, and if possible, protected from car traffic by road humps or posts.
 It is recommended that there not be on street parking in the bike route, if possible.
-Bike routes can either be one way or two ways.
+Bike routes may also provide one direction traffic flow or two way directional traffic flows.